aws/aws-advanced-dotnet-data-provider-wrapper/AwsWrapperDataProvider.Dialect.MySqlClient/README.md

 ## Documentation

 For comprehensive information about the AWS Advanced .NET Data Provider Wrapper, visit the [main documentation](../docs/).
+For dialect-specific information, see [Custom Dialects](../docs/using-the-dotnet-driver/CustomDialects.md).